-- Be prepared to chop your own firewood and filter/boil your drinking water - some cabins are equiped with axes and a few essentials, but many are not.
+- Be prepared to chop your own firewood and filter/boil your drinking water – some cabins are equipped with axes and a few essentials, but many are not.
 Be sure to check the details page for the location you are visiting and pack accordingly.

 - Don’t poach a cabin – unauthorized cabin use is a violation of state and federal law and carries a stiff penalty, a $5k fine and up to 6 months in jail.